ashokarchitect2025/serverless-lab/README.md

 ![Create function](./images/create-lambda.jpg)

 2. Select "Author from scratch".
 Use name **LambdaFunctionOverHttps** , select **Python 3.13** as Runtime.
-Under Permissions, click the arrow beside "Change default execution role", then "use an existing role" and select **lambda-apigateway-role** that we created, from the drop down
+Under Permissions, click the arrow beside "Change default execution role", then "use an existing role" and select **lambda-apigateway-role** that we created, from the drop-down

 3. Click "Create function"